Modeling Recovery Curves With Application to Prostatectomy: Analysis of Prostate Cancer Dataset

 \subsection{Fitting Our Model}

 Now, we describe how we chose hyperparameters, and the fitting of the model.
-Because we use cross-validation to estimate several parameters, we must first describe how we measure the out-of-sample predictive performance of a model.

-We use 5-fold cross-validation to assess out-of-sample performance, with the loss function being absolute prediction error: the absolute difference between $y_t^{(i)}$ and a point estimate of, it $\hat{y}_t^{(i)}$.
-With our model, we use the median of the posterior distribution of $f_t^{(i)}$ as a point estimate of $y_t^{(i)}$.
-The average loss over time can then be plotted.

-To choose $\mu_A, \mu_B, \mu_C$, which describe the average recovery shape for the target population, we fit a recovery shape using our parametric form to the training fold-wide average scaled function value shown in Figure \ref{fig:avg_curve} (labeled ``average shape'').
-For this analysis because there were not enough data to reliably estimate the variance parameters $\phi_A,\phi_B,\phi_C$, we determined those parameters by treating them as hyperparameters.
-Then, the hyperparameters of the model are $\phi_A,\phi_B,\phi_C,s_A,s_B,s_C,l_M$.
-The out-of-sample predictive performance we report in Section \ref{sec:performance} is that for the best set of hyperparameters, which we obtained via grid search.
-While these hyperparameters could have been chosen via nested cross-validation, we show in Figure \ref{fig:sensitivity} that out-of-sample performance is not sensitive to the particular choice of those hyperparameters.
-The best setting of parameters $\phi_A,\phi_B,\phi_C$ was $\phi_A=0.3,\phi_B=0.3,\phi_C=0.8$ and that of the hyperparameters was $s_A=s_B=s_C=1.0$ and $l_M=10$.
+To choose $\mu_A, \mu_B, \mu_C$, which describe the average recovery shape for the ``average'' patient in the target population, we fit a recovery shape using our parametric form to the training fold-wide average scaled function value shown in Figure \ref{fig:avg_curve} (labeled ``average shape'').
+The values we used for the remaining hyperparameters were $s_A=s_B=s_C=1$ and $l_A=l_B=l_C=l_M=10$.
+We show in Section \ref{sec:hyper_performance} of the Supplementary Materials that out-of-sample performance (as described in Section \ref{sec:performance}) is not sensitive to the particular choice of those hyperparameters.

 To fit the model, we used Stan \citep{Hoffman2011}, for each of 4 chains, running 2500 steps with 2500 burn-in steps and no thinning, and assessed convergence using the Gelman statistic \citep{AndrewGelman1992} (The maximum value of the Gelman statistic over all parameters was 1.11).
-To assess model fit, we checked that the observed data were likely under the posterior predictive distribution.
-To understand the impact of the data on the posterior predictive position, we illustrate for two patients their prior and posterior distribution over recovery curves in Figure \ref{fig:prior_vs_posterior}.
+Please see Section \ref{sec:checks} of the Supplementary Materials for posterior predictive checks.